H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Conclusion

 ~

-The natural next steps will be to demonstrate the ability of our algorithm to perform in a noisy environment and to develop a full pipeline including error mitigation techniques.
+The natural next steps will be to demonstrate the ability of our algorithm to perform on more complicated simulations and models, moving towards highly dimensional, stiff, chaotic, turbulent, discontinuous and stochastic phenomena.
 Another possible improvement of the algorithm will be to provide an initialization strategy for the circuit parameters, for instance by exploiting the expression or properties of the DEs to start the optimization process as close as possible to the actual solution.
 In the direction of having a generic solver, one can imagine that some parameters of the solver (the number of qubits, depth, number of iterations, number of sample points) can be automatically chosen to satisfy the desired precision by taking into account the type and form of the DE.
-Improvements to the algorithm can be made at different stages to optimize some aspects of pre and post processing, to more efficiently evaluate the expectation values of the diagonal observables, and to provide a loss function less prone to barren plateaus and local minima, but also by selecting an appropriate classical optimizer.
+Improvements to the algorithm can be made at different stages to optimize some aspects of pre and post processing, to more efficiently evaluate the expectation values of the observables, and to provide a loss function less prone to barren plateaus and local minima, but also by selecting an appropriate classical optimizer.

 ~